LongBeachInnovationTeam/sam-utils/README.md

 This repository contains the following files:

 	* config.cfg 		- configuration file containing database and logging info
     * sam_geocoding.py	- script to insert found geolocation info into the locations table
     * requirements.txt	- list of required dependencies to install through pip
     * sam_geocoding.sh 	- shell script to execute sam_geocoding.py in a scheduled crontab

-## Dependencies
+## External Dependencies

 The following python modules/libraries are used by this project and installed through pip via **requirements.txt**: